 6 Months After Conception

-Nine months seems like a long time, but the growth happens incredibly fast.
+Nine months seems like a while, but the growth happens incredibly fast.
 At six months, the fetus is already about a foot and a half long, varying slightly between genetics and the breed of the animal.

 At this point, the cow is going into her third trimester, during which 70% of the fetus’ growth happens.
 Third-trimester cow health is commonly talked about in relation to calf health, and while it is a critical span of time, the organ and internal development have already long since started.
 The third trimester is when the fetus gains the most weight and its extremities grow the fastest.